BayAreaMetro/TM1_2015_Base_Network/Tollclass_Numbering_Management/README.md

 `tollclass`: Tollclass number.
 Please refer to the section below on the numbering conventions used in past and current projects.

 `PBA2050_RTP_ID`: This ID was used to facilitate network QA during Next Generation Freeway Study Round 2.
-(However, during PBA50+ work, it transpires that this ID is not stable across RTP, so this field may not have as much long term value as previuosly thought.)
+(However, during PBA50+ work, it transpires that this ID is not stable across RTPs, so this field may not have as much long term value as previuosly thought.)

 `s2toll_mandatory`: Indicates whether vehicles with two occupants (S2) are required to pay a toll.
 A value of 1 means S2 vehicles must pay, while 0 means the express lane is free for them.